ronnyhaase/__scc/README.md

 Please run `npm install` and `npm run dev` inside and otherwise ignore it's code.

-The API server will run on http://localhost:3000
+The API server will run on http://localhost:3000 and print your API key on startup.

 The API service provides two endpoints for fetching company and stock price data: